Foreword

 You need to shift your mindset:

-From Static Decks to Dynamic Roadmaps.
+Static Decks ➡ Dynamic Roadmaps

 Implementation Checklist

-Audit the Landscape: Use the AAI Framework.
+Use the AAI Framework.
 Who actually needs to be in the meeting?

-Define the Interface: Agree on the metrics and the cadence.
+Agree on the metrics and the cadence.

 You don't have to grind your way up the hill.
 Build the machine, charge the trust battery, and let the momentum take over.